CLAS-205/au24-site/docs/textbook/unit3/index.md

 In Unit 3, you'll learn how Greek and Latin terminology applies to mathematics, physics, and astronomy.
 Further, we'll explore the classical tradition as it relates to scientific history.
 The lessons are organized as follows:

-- Ancient Math and Astronomy
+- Lesson 11: Greek Math
-- Constellations and Mythology
+- Lesson 12: Roman Math
-- Astronomical Naming Conventions
+- Lesson 13: Pre-Modern Astronomy
-- Project
+- Project 3

 {: .warning}
 > This part of the site is still under construction.
 Please check back soon!